 Head start, preschool, and K-12 public, private and parochial education are available in the USVI.
 The schools are accredited and adhere to local and federal education guidelines.
 There are a variety of afterschool and summer programs for children.
 The Virgin Islands Public Library has a well-stocked collection of fiction, non-fiction and USVI archives.

 The University of the Virgin Islands is the U. S. Virgin Islands' only public, baccalaureate diverse institution of higher education.
 It is a land grant institution and a Historically Black College and University.
 The two campuses of UVI have a combined enrollment of approximately 2700 students.
-[UVI Fact Sheet] The institution offers 38 undergraduate degrees and 7 graduate degrees across its five colleges and schools.
+[UVI Fact Sheet] The institution offers more than 50 undergraduate and graduate degrees across its five colleges and schools.
 UVI is accredited by the Middle States Commission on Higher Education.

 As of the census of 2010, the U. S. Virgin Islands included 106,405 people, 40,648 households, and 26,636 families.
 The racial makeup of the territory as of 2010, was 79.7% black or Afro-Caribbean, 7.1% white or Caucasian, 0.5% Asian and 12.7% mixed or other.
 [Source: UVI-Eastern Caribbean Center] The USVI is made up of a rich diversity of people from around the world including eastern and western Caribbean, US mainland and European descents.